 For the overweight individual, you will slowly see your body fat reserve depleted over a long-distance hike if you don’t overstuff yourself while in town as you will be in a caloric deficit for nearly 4-6 months, but you don’t want to overstress your body.

 I used to laugh when I saw people using the little cork massage balls by Rawlogy to roll out their muscles after a long day of hiking, but I decided once I saw them show fewer signs of aches and pains and I can say I was missing out.

-Rolling out your muscles helps them to relax and promotes better blood flow in the area which aids in recovery.
+Rolling out your muscles helps them to relax and promotes better blood flow in the area, which aids in recovery.
 These little details add up over the course of months and will help keep you on the trail and less exhausted than others you will hike with.

-Patience With Your Body on Trail
+Patience With Your Body on the Trail